renehorstmann/Pixelc/doc.md

 **PNG** will save the frames next to each other, while **GIF** will animate them.

 > The gif encoder uses a color palette with max.
 256 opaque colors.
 Color 0 is reserved for transparency.
-> The first 255 colors in the canvas are used to create the color palette.
+> The first 255 different colors in the canvas are used to create the color palette.

 ## <a name="S-import"></a>Import
 ![img](doc/res4/button_import.png)